ViswaB/cloudcomputing-a2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This purose of this project is to demonstrate the knowledge of deploying webservers using CloudFormation
+This purose of this project is to demonstrate the knowledge of deploying webservers using CloudFormation for a web application that is highly available.
+We will be creating and deploying the infrastructure and a sample appication.
+The first componenet to deploy is to set up the network, the the servers, and then the storage and database.
+This project provides hands-on experience with Infrastructure as a code.

 <p align="right">(<a href="#top">back to top</a>)</p>